 For example, a person convicted of rape is required to serve a five-year minimum prison sentence.
 Other crimes that often carry mandatory minimum sentences include crimes against children or the elderly, drug crimes, and crimes of violence.

 Previous Offenses Affect the Level of the Charge and Sentence

 If you are convicted of a new crime and also have a record of previous criminal convictions, you are subject to additional penalties under Pennsylvania law.
 For example, if you are convicted of a new violent crime and already have a previous violent crime conviction on your record, the court is required to impose a minimum 10-year prison sentence for the new offense.
 In the same situation, if you have two or more previous violent crime convictions, the court must impose a minimum 25-year prison sentence.

 Statute of Limitations in Pennsylvania for Felony Charges

 Pennsylvania may only prosecute an individual if charges are filed within the Commonwealth’s statute of limitations for that particular crime.
 Certain crimes do not have a statute of limitations, such as felonies connected with first or second-degree murder.
 Other crimes, depending on their nature, carry a statute of limitations of anywhere between two and 12 years.

-Defense Against First Degree Felony Charges
+Defense Against First-Degree Felony Charges

 At Fienman Defense, we work to provide you with vigorous criminal defense.
 We do so through a detailed investigation of the facts of your case and analyzing the evidence, including statements offered by law enforcement.
-If your rights have been violated in either the investigative or arrest process, we work with aggressively to have your charges dropped or reduced.
+If your rights have been violated in either the investigative or arrest process, we work aggressively to have your charges dropped or reduced.